sunnypark12/CS4641_Group5/index.md

 <br>
 <br>

-## 1st Supervised Method: Random Forest Model ##
+## Supervised Method 1: Random Forest Model ##

-1. **Loading the Dataset:** We loaded the cleaned dataset and checked the data types to ensure proper conversion of string data to appropriate types.
+1. **Loading the Dataset:**

+We loaded the cleaned dataset and checked the data types to ensure proper conversion of string data to appropriate types.

-2. **Handling Categorical Variables:** We used label encoding for categorical variables, as it is suitable for tree-based algorithms like Random Forest.
+2. **Handling Categorical Variables:**

+We used label encoding for categorical variables, as it is suitable for tree-based algorithms like Random Forest.
 ![LabelEncoding](GitHub_Pages/Images/LabelEncoding.png)

-3. **Scaling Features:** Numerical features were scaled to standardize the data, which helps in improving model performance and stability.
+3. **Scaling Features:**

+Numerical features were scaled to standardize the data, which helps in improving model performance and stability.
 ![ScaleData](GitHub_Pages/Images/ScaleData.png)
 <br>

 **Model Training and Evaluation**

+For Random Forest Model, we go through the following steps for training and prediction:
+1. Build new data set from original data : randomly select the data while keeping the same number of rows with the original data set.
+2. While we don't use all the features for training the trees, we randomly select subset of features and use only those selected for training.
+3. The prediction is done by passing in a new data for all the trees generated, and choosing the majority voting.

 We used Stratified K-Fold cross-validation to estimate the performance of our model.